VCTLabs/vct-web/content/articles/DRAFT_heartbleed.md

 * It's not as bad as some people are making it out to be
 * What can be leaked - server SSL cert keys, usernames/passwords, etc.
 * Browser certificate revocation - need to make sure this is enabled!
+* affects more than web servers, affects anything that links against openssl, e.g. ssh, openvpn, ...

 ---